About Small Cats

 Answer

-Unlike many of the big cat species such as lions and tigers, small cats lack the specialized stretching ligament in their hyoid bone that would allow them to roar.
+Unlike many big cat species, such as lions and tigers, small cats lack the specialized stretching ligament in their hyoid bone that would enable them to roar.

 Question